Commenting on today's labour market statistics, Geraint Johnes, director at Lancaster University’s Work Foundation said:

 Wage growth is still very sluggish at 0.7%, and well below the rate of price inflation at 1.5%.
 This means that real wages are still falling.
 The absence of any significant sign of wage pressure indicates that any skills shortages are very sector-specific and that, taken as a whole, again reinforces a large measure of spare capacity in the labour market.

 Productivity remains stagnant.
 We might expect to see this rise somewhat as the benefits of increased business investment come through over the next few months, though the environment is still challenging.”

 Notes to editors

-- Geraint Johnes, director and Ian Brinkley, chief economist are both available for interviews, blogs, briefings, analysis, and written comment.
+1. Ian Brinkley, chief economist is available for interviews, blogs, briefings, analysis, and written comment.

-If you would like to unsubscribe from this regular mailing then please reply to this email with ‘unsubscribe’ in the subject.
+If you would like to unsubscribe then please reply to this email to let me know.